Ray and Faye Copeland

-Faye Della Copeland (née Wilson; August 4, 1921 – December 23, 2003) and Ray Copeland (December 30, 1914 – October 19, 1993) became, at the ages of 69 and 76 respectively, the oldest couple ever sentenced to death in the United States.
+Faye Della Copeland (née Wilson; August 4, 1921 – December 23, 2003) and Raymond W. Copeland (December 30, 1914 – October 19, 1993) became, at the ages of 69 and 76 respectively, the oldest couple ever sentenced to death in the United States.
 They were convicted of killing five drifters at their farm in Mooresville, Missouri.
 When her sentence was commuted to life in prison in 1999, Faye Copeland was the oldest woman on death row.

 History

 Ray Copeland was born in Oklahoma in 1914.
 While he was growing up, his family moved around, struggling to survive during the Great Depression.
 As a young man, he began a life of petty crime, stealing livestock and forging checks, until he was caught and served a year in jail.
 After his release in 1940, he met Faye Wilson, and they were married soon afterward.
 They quickly had several children and, thanks to Ray's criminal reputation, had to keep moving their family around while money was tight.
-During this time, Ray served several jail sentences, until he finally came up with a plan to improve his illegal money-making methods so as to be undetected.
+During this time, Ray served several jail sentences until he finally came up with a plan to improve his illegal money-making methods so as to be undetected.

 Because Ray was well known as a fraud, he could not buy and sell cattle on his own.
 To get around this problem, he began to pick up drifters and hobos and employed them as farmhands on his property in Mooresville, Missouri.
 He would take his employees to the market, where they would use his bad checks to buy the cattle for him.
 After the transactions, Ray would sell the cattle quickly and the farmhands would disappear without a trace.
 For a while, the scam worked, but the police caught up and Ray was once again sent to jail.

 Upon his release, he resumed his criminal activities, but this time he made sure his farmhands were not as connected to him as before.
 This went on until a previous employee, Jack McCormick, called the Crime Stoppers hotline in August 1989 to tell them about the Copelands.
 McCormick claimed that he had seen human bones on their farm while he was employed there and also claimed that Ray had tried to kill him.